 When I prune a tree or bush I don’t care about, I quickly use the hedge clippers to cut it back without a second thought.
-When it comes to a special tree, my pruning is more strategic and careful.
+However, when it comes to a special tree, my pruning is more strategic and careful.

-A recent weekend found me hedging numerous bushes in my yard.
-When I planted them on the barren landscape, I didn’t envision the care necessary to keep them looking good: clipping, cutting, pruning, weeding, and mulching.
+A recent weekend found me hedging the numerous bushes in my yard.
+When I planted them on the previous barren landscape, I didn’t envision the care necessary to clip, cut, prune, weed, and mulch to keep them looking good.
 (What was I thinking?)
-As I trimmed, God used my hot, humid yardwork as His canvas to sketch a small portrait of His deep, abiding, and sovereign love.
+As I was trimming, God used my hot, humid yardwork as His canvas to sketch a small portrait of His deep, abiding, sovereign love.

 I have a bulky, prickly holly bush that came with the house when I bought it.
-I wouldn’t care if the holly died.
-I’d gladly replace it with something more appealing.
-So my pruning is quick and uncaring as I slice it into shape with my electric hedge trimmers.
+I wouldn’t care if the holly died as I would replace it with something more appealing.
+So my pruning is quick and uncaring as I slice it into shape with my electric hedge trimmer.

-I also have a prized Japanese maple in my back yard.
-It is the third one I have purposefully bought, planted, and nurtured.
+However, I also have a prized Japanese maple in my back yard.
+It is the third one I specifically bought, planted, and nurtured.
 The previous two died so I take great care with this third tree.
-I followed instructions about specific ground conditions, fertilizer, and other tips so I would have a healthy, burgundy-leafed tree.
+I tediously followed instructions about specific ground conditions, fertilizer, and other tips to nurture a healthy, burgundy-leafed tree.